KiCad/kicad-source-mirror/pcbnew/pcb_io/allegro/utils/FORMAT_INFO.md

 # Allegro PCB file format

+> **Note**: The primary format reference is `../FORMAT.md`.
+This file contains
+> earlier working notes that remain useful for their detail on linking
+> mechanisms and net/footprint structure.

-The Cadeance Allegro file format is a binary format.
+The Cadence Allegro file format is a binary format.
 It is composed of:

 * A fixed header structure
 * A table of string data